alibaba/GraphScope/docs/interactive_engine/dev_and_test.md

 Please refer to [Dev Environment](../development/dev_guide.md#dev-environment) to find more options to get a dev environment.

-## Build GIE with Vineyard Store on a Local Machine
+## Build GIE with Vineyard Store on Local
 In [GIE standalone deployment](./deployment.md), we have instructed on how to deploy GIE in a Kubenetes cluster with Vineyard store.
 Here, we show how to develop and test GIE with vineyard store on a local machine.

 Clone the ``graphscope'' repo if you do not have it.